JohanLossius/SemProj2-Pebbles/README.md

     A registered user may add a Bid to another user’s Listing A registered user may view Bids made on a Listing An unregistered user may search through Listings

+## Concept of Pebbles
+Pebbles is meant to be a playful brand that exemplifies creativity yet delivering great value and quality for its users.
+Some of the best ideas are often quite strange when you hear about them - but that's how the world is changed - by people daring to think differently.
+Keep this in mind while working on Pebbles - dare to explore, experiment, and build incredible user experiences bassed in the insights learned from this.

 ## Contributing
 For making technical contributions to Pebbles you are well off by focusing on the best practices of modern frontend development and UX/UI design.